-Can an Illegitimate Child Contest a Will?
+Can an Illegitimate Child Contest a Will in Houston?

 When a loved one passes away, you and your family are likely grieving your loss.
 Next comes the painful task of probating the will.
 Your loved one’s will provides a guide for distribution of his or her estate.
 Your loved one created a will in order to ensure that his or her assets and belongings would be divided among those specified.
 While many wills are straightforward, sometimes there are questions.
 For example, when an important relative is left out of the will, many people wonder whether it can be contested.